ETHICS AND GENETICS

 In the United States, eugenics exerted considerable influence on popular opinion and was reflected in some state and federal legislation.
 The American Eugenics Society was founded in 1926 by men who believed that the white race was superior to other races.
 They even thought that the 'Nordic' white was superior to other whites.
 They thought of races as discrete groups.
 They did not know that all races are mixtures of many types, the distribution of genes among the races varying in proportions rather than in kind.
 The American Eugenics Society promoted the idea that the upper classes had superior hereditary qualities that justified their being the ruling class.
 The result of these activities was the passage of the Immigration Act of 1924 (the Johnson Act), which limited quota immigrants to about 150,000 annually.
 It was a coalition of eugenicists and some big-business interests who pushed through the Johnson Act which limited immigration into the United States from eastern European and Mediterranean countries.
 Later, it became clear that the material the eugenists had presented to congressional hearings had little scientific foundation.

 Another consequence was the sterilization laws.
 Between 1907 and 1943, 30 states in the USA passed sterilization laws.
 By 1935, sterilization laws had also been passed in Denmark, Switzerland, Germany, Norway, and Sweden.
-Most of these laws provided for the voluntary or compulsory sterilization of insane, mentally retarded, epileptic, criminal and sexually deviant people.
+Most of these laws provided for the voluntary or compulsory sterilization of insane, mentally retarded, epileptic, criminal and non-heterosexual people.
 In California, sterilizations averaged more than 350 cases per year, with a total of 9,931 by 1935.
 Laws were also passed restricting marriages between members of various racial groups.
 The American Society survives and flourishes to the present day, although, since a name change in 1973, it has been known as the Society for the Study of Social Biology.
-The new name is not believed to reflect an alteration in its goals.
-Unquestionably the greatest abuse of the concept of eugenics took place in Hitler's Germany, when as a rationale for producing a 'master race', the Nazis murdered millions of people considered to have inferior genes.
+The greatest abuse of the concept of eugenics took place in Nazi Germany, when as a rationale for producing a 'master "Aryan" race', the Nazis murdered millions of people considered to have inferior genes.
 Eugenicists were embarrassed by Hitler.
 After the war, they instituted various strategies to cover up the collaboration that had existed between German, American, and English eugenicists.
-For example, they adopted a policy of 'crypto-eugenics' and founded cover organizations like the Population Council and the International Planned Parenthood Federation to carry out their aims.

 Journal of Medical Ethics, April 1999 issue (devoted to the New Genetics and Ethics)